Landing Page Redesign

 Redesign for the Airnect landing page

-Role: Proposed and led the project.
+Proposed and led the project.
 Prototyped and worked with designers for formatting.

 Airnect is a midterm housing rental platform that was built in Nov 2019.

 You may ask, “What exactly is midterm?”
 We define midterm rentals as 2 weeks to 6 months.
-For guests, Airnect mainly targets monthly rental users like professionals, traveling nurses, and students.
-For hosts, Airnect desire to fill the vacancy between short-term (Airbnb) and long-term (1-year) rentals.

 In the first 2 months, Airnect moved very fast in the market and focused on growth-hacking.
 We reached out to every single of our hosts and got them on board.
 Meanwhile, guests were popping on our platform to find their future space.
-Since we had so much work on marketing and the engineers were improving the platform features, we didn’t really have an excellent appearance for Airnect.
+Since we had so much work on marketing and the engineers were improving the platform features, we didn’t really have an excellent interface for Airnect.
 Therefore, organic users got tons of questions because there wasn’t enough info on the landing page.
 At that moment, I thought it’s time to propose this Airnect landing page rebuild project.

 One of my roles was to collect feedback, analyze and extract useful information, and share it at the weekly marketing meeting.